Klipper3d/klipper/docs/Config_Reference.md

 Support for cartesian printers with dual carriages on a single axis.
-The active carriage is set via the SET_DUAL_CARRIAGE extended g-code command.
+The active carriage is set via the SET_DUAL_CARRIAGE extended G-Code command.
 The "SET_DUAL_CARRIAGE CARRIAGE=1" command will activate the carriage defined in this section (CARRIAGE=0 will return activation to the primary carriage).
 Dual carriage support is typically combined with extra extruders - the SET_DUAL_CARRIAGE